 As you start your first load of laundry check your watch or cell phone.
 Stay with your laundry and time how long it takes for the washer to complete the load.
 Do the same thing when you load laundry in the dryer.

 Those numbers will be your guide for the year in the laundry.
 Set an alarm on your phone or a note on your computer so you'll remember to go back to check on your clothes.
 Some college laundry rooms offer apps to alert you when a cycle has ended.
 Check them out because many a load of clothes have been ruined when a rude classmate tosses them on the floor to get access to a machine.

 04 of 07

-Know the Load
+Know Your Load Size

 To help you gauge exactly how much laundry equals one load, the first time you do laundry fill a washer with dry clothes.
 Don't stuff the washer full, just gently add the dirty clothes in layers.
 An overstuffed washer will leave you with clothes that aren't clean.

-Now, empty the clothes back into an empty basket.
+Now, empty the dry clothes back into an empty basket.
 That will help you see what amount of clothing equals one load in the washers you have available.
-The next time you do laundry, you can look at your pile of clothes and know how many loads you'll need to do.Continue to 5 of 7 below.
+The next time you do laundry, you can look at your pile of dirty clothes and know how many loads you'll need to do.Continue to 5 of 7 below.

 05 of 07

 As you load the clothes into the dryer, fluff each piece of clothing by giving it a quick shake.
-They will dry more quickly and with less wrinkles.
+They will dry more quickly and with fewer wrinkles.
 Be sure you get everything in the dryer before you start it up.
 Opening and closing the door loses heat and time.

 06 of 07